-Ian Hatcher is a writer, vocalist, programmer, and performance artist based in New York.
+Ian Hatcher is a writer, voice actor, musician, programmer, and performance artist.

 [ + ]

-His work focuses on technological power, liveness, and human/machine entanglement.
+His work focuses on technological power and human/machine entanglement.

 He is the author of a poetry collection, Prosthesis; several records and chapbooks; and a conjoined artists' book and mobile app, Abra, co-created with Amaranth Borsuk and Kate Durbin.
-His sound poetry and in-character performances have been widely presented in North America and Europe.
-Other projects include Remote Viewer, a covert theatrical workshop co-directed with Tyler Coburn, and ongoing work as a member of the Chicago collective Lucky Pierre.
+His sound poetry and in-character lecture performances have been presented widely in North America and Europe.
+Other projects include Remote Viewer, a covert theatrical workshop co-directed with Tyler Coburn, and creative research as a member of the Chicago performance collective Lucky Pierre.

-He has taught at Brown University, New York University, NJ Institute of Technology, and Rutgers University-Camden, where he was a 2018-19 Digital Studies Fellow.
-Selected as a 2020 Fulbright U.S. Scholar to Norway, he will teach at the University of Bergen in 2020-21.
+He holds degrees in art and writing from SAIC and Brown University.
+He has taught courses at Brown University, New York University, NJ Institute of Technology, and Rutgers University-Camden, where he was a 2018-19 Digital Studies Fellow.
+Selected as a 2021 Fulbright Scholar, he currently teaches at the University of Bergen, Norway.

 [ – ]